General Information Notices and Access

 General Policies

-• Students must pay tuition and fees in full by the published due date in order to have their names placed on class rolls and to attend classes.
-Payment may be in any combination of cash, check, Visa or MasterCard, Discover Card, grants, and scholarships.
+Students must pay tuition and fees in full by the designated payment due date set by the institution for the term in order to have their names placed on class rolls and to attend class.
+Payment may be in any combination of cash, check, Visa, MasterCard, Discover Card, grants, direct student loans, and scholarships.
 Sponsored students, i.e., Vocational Rehabilitation Service, Alabama Veterans Affairs, etc., must have written authorization from the appropriate agency to complete registration.
+Students who fail to pay tuition and fees by designated payment due dates are not considered a registered student.

 The following Additional Fees are Charged When Applicable:

-Late Registration Fee: $25.00 (incurred if registration is not completed on published regular registration date) Note: Students utilizing VA education benefits shall not be charged a penalty, including assessment of late fees, denial of access to classes, libraries, or other institutional facilities or be required to burrow additional funds because of the individual’s inability to meet their financial obligations due to the delayed disbursement of a payment to be provided by the Department of Veterans Affairs.
+Note: Students utilizing VA education benefits shall not be charged a penalty, including assessment of late fees, denial of access to classes, libraries, or other institutional facilities or be required to burrow additional funds because of the individual’s inability to meet their financial obligations due to the delayed disbursement of a payment to be provided by the Department of Veterans Affairs.

-Returned Check Fee: $30.00 for each returned check
+Returned Check Fee: $30.00 for each returned check (AL Law)

 Diploma Fee: $25.00 (nonrefundable) for diploma and cover.
 Cap and gown are rented for an additional fee from the bookstore.

-ACCUPLACER Retest Fee: $8.00
+ACCUPLACER Retest Fee: $10.00

 Other Fees: Various PED courses are submitted to fees payable to the facilities used in these classes.
 For health science and technical programs, various program fees are charged for liability insurance, assessment fees, lab fees, and drug testing fees based on the individual program of study.

-Online Fee: $35.00 Proctor U Fee (per online class)
+Online Fee: $35.00 Honorlock Fee (per online class)

 To view the annual cost of attendance sheets and individual program costs, click the link below: https://www.suscc.edu/admissions/tuition-and-fees.